wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 Most of the time, progressive web apps store a JSON Web Token (JWT) in the local storage.
 That works pretty well, and this is what the Strapi JavaScript SDK does by default (it also stores it as a cookie).

-The fact is that you would like to display the username in the header (coming later in this tutorial).
-So you need to store it somewhere.
+The fact is that you would like to display the `Username` in the header (coming later in this tutorial).
+So you need to store the `Username` somewhere.

-You could have stored it in the local storage, but since Nuxt.js supports server-side rendering, which does not have access to the local storage, you need to store it in the browser cookies.
+You could have stored it in the local storage, but since Nuxt.js supports _server-side rendering_, which does not have access to the local storage, you need to store it in the browser cookies.

 ### Register

-- Create a new file named `signup.vue` in the `pages` directory, and copy/past the following content:
+- Create a new file named `signup.vue` in the `./pages` directory, and copy/past the following content:

-`pages/signup.vue`
+`Path: ./deliveroo-clone-tutorial/frontend/pages/signup.vue`

 ```js
 <template>